rlosio/cloudiamo/README.md

-# Alexa Skills by Renato Losio (cloudiamo.com)
+# Alexa Skills by Renato Losio

-These are simple skills that I build during Alexa events in Berlin or to grab a free hoodie from Amazon and tries the technology.
+These are simple skills that I build during Alexa events in Berlin or to grab a free hoodie from Amazon and try the technology.
+Nothing fancy and nothing complicated.

 More at "Build a Alexa skill in (about) one hour"